How to plan a solo trip for beginners: solo trip planning and preparation.

 Stereotyping or not, the idea of taking on the world all by yourself can be daunting at first if you have never done it before.

 However, I am going to argue that these worries are lies, in a way, or at least products of your imagination.
-Constructed by you (and/or imposed by your surroundings), they do not reflect reality and are, quite frankly, not telling you the truth.

-Your Mind Is There To Protect You
+Understand That Your Worried Mind Is There To Protect You

 Me smiling in the crystal clear water outside Havana, Cuba, ready to go scuba diving with all the kit on, on a sunny summer day with blue skies above